-Cleaning the house is a dreadful chore that ranks somewhere between organizing the garage and receiving a swift kick to the backside on my list of “Things to Put Off for Another Week.”
+Cleaning the house is a dreadful chore that ranks somewhere between organizing the garage and receiving a swift kick to the backside.
 Nevertheless, keeping a clean house is necessary to reduce the build up of harmful bacteria and allergens.
 As much as it pains me to admit, professional house cleaning services like Merry Maids recommend cleaning toilets and wiping surfaces at least once per week.
-But before you break out the mop and gloves, take stock of your cleaning products and consider the impact they have on your family and the environment.
+But before you break out the mop and gloves, consider using green cleaning products that won’t harm the environment.

 Toxic and over-packaged

 Many household cleaning supplies – from window spray to toilet bowl cleaner to fabric softener – contain harmful chemicals including volatile organic compounds (VOCs), ozone, ammonia and bleach.
 According to the American Lung Association, the following products can contain toxic substances:

 - Oven cleaners

 Not only can these products can cause skin irritations and lead to more serious health problems including respiratory illnesses and cancer, they also pose a risk to the environment as toxic chemicals evaporate into the air or wash down the sink into the local water supply.

 According to the Environmental Protection Agency, VOCs found in cleaning products can contribute to smog while phosphorus and nitrogen runoff can lead to nutrient-loading in soils and water bodies.
 To make matters worse, cleaning products often come in plastic packaging, contributing to the plastic crisis.

 Identifying green cleaning products